 Take Las Gallinas over the hill, across Lucas Valley Road, and turn right on Miller Creek Road.
 Just before the freeway, at the corner of Marinwood Drive, there's an entrance to a bike path on the left side of the road.
 Take the bike path to its end, and turn right on Alameda del Prado.

 We now turn the map over to follow on the Novato inset.
 Follow Alameda del Prado to Ignacio Blvd.
 Turn left on Ignacio.
 In less than a half mile, turn right on Entrada Drive.
 Follow Entrada until it parallels Highway 101 and eventually ends at the Inn Marin parking lot.
 Continue north through the Inn Marin lot (at a safe and courteous speed please) to the start of the Enfrente Pathway.
 Stay on the pathway until it terminates at South Novato Boulevard.
 Make a left on South Novato Blvd.
 Cross over to Redwood Blvd at either Rowland or Diablo/DeLong.
-Ride on Redwood to Atherton Ave.
-At Atherton, take a right, go under the freeway, and get on the freeway going north.
-You can ride the shoulder all the way from there to Petaluma.
+Ride on Redwood to utilize the newly extended Redwood Blvd road/bike path from Atherton Avenue in Novato, through and past Olompali, up to San Antonio Road.
+From there you can either get on the freeway or take San Antonio to D Street up to Petaluma.